partner

 A car accident trial, on the other hand, can have a lengthy discovery phase, with actions such as depositions, interrogatories and the filing of motions.
 In addition, both parties involved will have to wait for an open court date.
 This could take one year or longer, depending on how busy the courthouse is in your county.

-Hiring a Denver car accident attorney is the best way to speed up your accident claim without compromising your legal rights.
+Hiring a Fort Collins Car Accident Attorney is the best way to speed up your accident claim without compromising your legal rights.
 An attorney can help you fill out confusing claims paperwork to save you time and money.
 Your lawyer can also take over negotiations with an insurance company for a timely process without rushing into a lowball settlement.
 Your lawyer will use all strategies available to meet your case goals – both in terms of the compensation won and how long your case takes to complete.
 For more information about how a car accident lawyer can help you, contact Cannon Law to request a free consultation.